This year we celebrate 10 years of action in

 basic skills to Maasai mothers or early married young girls, so

-that they are empowered and full citizen knowing how to read, write
+that they are empowered and true citizen, knowing how to read, write

 Below are some photos of adult (women)